 Therefore, you must always guard your mind lest anyone sows the seeds of doubt or unbelief in your mind by his words, stories or experiences of defeat in life and thus defile, neutralize or negate your faith in God’s Word.

 Don’t focus on the negative things you see around you, but rather set your mind on God’s words or promises!

 Martha is also a typical example of someone who had a mixture of faith and unbelief.
 When Jesus eventually showed up at Bethany, Martha accosted Him, speaking words of great faith.

 The Scripture records, “Then Martha said to Jesus, “Lord, if You had been here, my brother would not have died.
 “But even now I know that whatever You ask of God, God will give You.”
 (John 11:21-22 NKJV).

 However, when Jesus responded with words of assurance, saying, “Your brother will rise again,” Martha’s hidden unbelief came to light (John 11:24-28).

 Jesus had to rebuke Martha sharply for her unbelief when she wanted to stop the men the Lord Jesus had commanded to take away the stone laid against Lazarus’ tomb.

 Jesus said to her, “Did I not say to you that if you would believe you would see the glory of God?”
 (John 11:40 NKJV).

-The little doubt or unbelief in Martha’s heart, like a little leaven, permeated her whole being, submerged her faith, corrupted and hardened her heart against the Lord’s words.
+The little doubt or unbelief in Martha’s heart, like a little leaven, permeated her whole being, submerged her faith, corrupted and hardened her mind against the Lord’s words.

-Prayer: My Dear Holy Spirit, search and expose every hidden fear, doubt, unbelief, or reservation against God’s words in my heart.
-Help me today to uproot and cast out all the tares of unbelief that are competing with and choking the seeds of faith in my heart, in Jesus’ name.
+Prayer: My Dear Holy Spirit, search and expose every hidden fear, doubt, unbelief, or reservation against God’s words in my mind.
+Help me today to uproot and cast out all the tares of unbelief that are competing with and choking the seed of faith in my mind, in Jesus’ name.
 Amen.